 Aircraft dispatchers work for airlines and other scheduled carriers to ensure the safety of flight.
 They share the overall responsibility for the safety of each flight with the captain and work to maintain safe, efficient operations for their company.
-It takes only about five to six weeks of training to obtain your FAA Aircraft Dispatcher Certificate.
+It takes only about five to six weeks of training to obtain your Federal Aviation Administration (FAA) Aircraft Dispatcher Certificate.

-They have many responsibilities and must work with many different departments and personnel in an airline to manage a flight’s safe, on-time departure and arrival.
-While an airline pilot is in charge of one flight at a time, a dispatcher oversees many aircraft at once, making the aircraft dispatcher’s job a very busy one.
+Aircraft dispatchers work with many different departments and personnel in an airline to manage a flight’s safe, on-time departure and arrival.
+While an airline pilot is in charge of one flight at a time, a dispatcher oversees many aircraft at once.

 Some of the responsibilities of an aircraft dispatcher include:

-- Producing flight plans while considering every aspect of the flight, such as fuel, winds, weather, maintenance issues, weight and balance, airport delays and many other factors
+- Producing flight plans while considering every aspect of the flight, such as fuel, winds, weather, maintenance issues, weight and balance, and airport delays

-- Ensuring each aircraft is properly equipped for the particular flight, or that the flight planning is properly adjusted for maintenance issues
+- Ensuring each aircraft is properly equipped, or that the flight planning is properly adjusted for maintenance issues

 - Monitoring flight progress and alerting the captain of changes in weather, airport delays, runway closures, etc.

-To apply for an FAA Aircraft Dispatcher Certification, you must be at least 23 years old and be able to read, speak, write and understand English.
+To apply for an FAA Aircraft Dispatcher Certification, you must be at least 23 years old and be able to read, speak and write English.

 Dispatcher candidates must accrue 200 hours of training on specific topics.
 Then, students must pass a written knowledge test, a practical flight planning test, and an oral exam.